volcengine/ai-app-lab/demohouse/deep_search_en/README.md

 # Overview

-Deep Research is a high-efficiency tool built for tackling complex problems.
+Deep search is a high-efficiency tool built for tackling complex problems.
 Powered by the DeepSeek-R1, it provides in-depth, multi-angle analysis and integrates online resources to deliver well-rounded solutions quickly.
-Whether you're conducting academic research, making business decisions, or exploring product insights, Deep Research helps you dive deeper and develop practical, actionable strategies.
+Whether you're conducting academic search, making business decisions, or exploring product insights, Deep search helps you dive deeper and develop practical, actionable strategies.

 ## Expense Details